 A switching fee for a superannuation product other than a MySuper product, is a fee to recover the costs of switching all or part of a member’s interest in a superannuation entity from one investment option or product in the entity to another.

-There’s no fee for switching investment options.
+We don't charge fees for switching investment options.

 Transactional and operational costs can include: